World of Tomorrow (film): Episode Two: The Burden of Other People's Thoughts (2017)

-Emily Prime spots the stasis tube containing the unconscious body of Felicia floating around a red planet in space.
-Emily 6 reveals that Felicia is the fifth back-up, Emily 5, having been separated from Emily 6 following Earth's destruction and reprogrammed to store the memories of a deceased wealthy family.
-They were best friends who both did not want to be named Emily, so they agreed to call Emily 5 "Felicia" and traded their bracelets, revealed to be identification tags, causing the numbers "5" and "6" on their foreheads to be switched.
-Emily 6 has since been searching for Emily 5 but does not remember the planet she is located at, causing her body to physically distort from thinking about it.
+The two stumble upon the "Valley of Buried Memories", which contains many memories inherited from other Emily clones.
+Emily Prime views three memories of her later life where she is unexpectedly visited by Emilys 4, 6, and 7, as they intrusively observe Emily Prime's life via time travel as "tourists", hoping to experience the memories they hold of Emily Prime's life.
+It was from this excursion that Emily 6 broke away from her companions, visiting young Emily Prime to enact her mind replacement plan.

-Emily 6's mind breaks down further, believing Emily Prime to be Felicia, and she talks about living on the red planet together.
-Emily tells Emily 6 to close her eyes.
-Emily 6 tells a story about a memory of an unknown man who was accidentally transported by one of the Outernet's time-traveling units to "nowhere."
-They are next transported into the "logic center" in Emily 6's brain, who urges them to escape as soon as possible as any illogical thought could damage her brain.
-Emily Prime thinks of a "baby dinosaur," and the system promptly collapses, shutting off Emily 6's mind.
+In Emily 6's memories, Emily Prime spots a stasis tube containing the unconscious body of Felicia floating around a red planet in space.
+Emily 6 reveals that Felicia is actually Emily 5, having been separated from Emily 6 following Earth's destruction and reprogrammed to store the memories of a deceased wealthy family.
+They were best friends who did not want to both be named Emily, so they agreed to call Emily 5 "Felicia" and traded their bracelets, revealed to be identification tags, causing the numbers "5" and "6" on their foreheads to be switched.
+Emily 6 has long searched for Emily 5 but cannot remember the planet she is located at, causing her body and mind to break down from the distress.
+Emily 6 begins believing Emily Prime to be Felicia and talks about living on the red planet together.
+They are transported into the delicate "logic center" in Emily 6's brain, and Emily Prime inadvertently causes a system collapse.

-The two are then transported into Emily Prime's mind, where Emily 6 begins to disappear, as the neural network finishes its job of replacing Emily 6's mind with a copy of Emily Prime's mind.
+The two are safely transported into Emily Prime's mind instead, where Emily 6 begins to disappear, as the neural network finishes its job of replacing Emily 6's mind with a copy of Emily Prime's.
 To console Emily 6, Emily Prime gives her a ticket to The Nutcracker as a present, and Emily 6 dances to the suite as she contemplates her death.
 Emily 6 gives Emily Prime her bracelet, telling her to give it to Felicia when they meet again in 230 years, and asks Emily Prime to tell her a story.
-Emily Prime tells a brief story of a superhero with untapped powers who will save everyone from monsters, before Emily 6 fades from existence.
+Emily Prime does so as Emily 6 fades from existence.

-Emily Prime then returns to her room, with Emily 6 now having the same mind as Emily Prime, and gives her bracelet back to her, declaring herself to be her new sister.
-Suddenly, the fourth and seventh back-ups of Emily appear, telling Emily 6 that she "can't live in the past and all that" and she says goodbye to Emily Prime.
+Emily Prime then returns to her room, with Emily 6 now having the same mind as Emily Prime's, and gives her bracelet back to her, declaring herself to be her new sister.
+Suddenly, Emilys 4 and 7 appear, admonishing Emily 6.
+Emily 6 says goodbye to Emily Prime before being transported away.